civboot/civlua/lib/lap/README.md

 IO in a separate thread or using unix's `aio` interface) we use most libraries asynchronously without changing a single line of code.

+For an example of implementing the LAP protocol see [fd](../fd/README.md)

 LAP is a lightweight zero-dependency asynchronous protocol which aims to take advantage of this.
 It is architected to allow libraries to provide a lightweight "asynchronous mode" so that they can be used asynchronously by a coroutine